Model Selection for Treatment Choice: Penalized Welfare Maximization: Introduction

 The remainder of the paper is organized as follows.
-In Section \ref{sec:setup}, we setup the notation and formally define the problem that the policy maker (i.e. social planner) is attempting to solve.
-In Section \ref{sec:results}, we introduce the PWM rule and present general results about its maximum (and pointwise) regret.
-In Section \ref{sec:simulations}, we perform a small simulation study to highlight the ability for PWM to reduce regret in settings where sample size is relatively small.
-In Section \ref{sec:application} we derive bounds on maximum regret of the PWM rule when the planner is constrained to what we call \emph{monotone} allocations, and then illustrate these in an application to the JTPA study.
-Section \ref{sec:conclusion} concludes.
+In Section \ref{sec:setup}, we set up the notation and formally define the problem that the policy maker (i.e. social planner) is attempting to solve.
+In Section \ref{sec:results}, we introduce the PWM rule, present general results about its maximum regret, and explain how our results allow us to study the properties of the ``hold-out" model selection procedure.
+In Section \ref{sec:application} we derive bounds on maximum regret of the PWM rule when the planner is constrained to what we call \emph{monotone} allocations, and then apply PWM in an application using data from the Job Training Partnership Act (JTPA) study.